VISTA: Verification In Sequential Turn-based Assessment: Extended Discussion

+The impact of conversational context at the verification stage (Step~2) varies substantially depending on the evaluation target.
+For grounding-based verification on current RAG benchmarks, the effect is minimal, as most claims can be resolved against the retrieved document alone.
+However, as shown in Section~\ref{contradictions_abstentions}, incorporating dialogue context is essential for contradiction detection.
+One likely explanation for the limited effect on RAG benchmarks is that existing benchmarks were designed for RAG-style evaluation, where annotators were instructed to validate claims only against the retrieved document.
+As a result, turns that depend on conversational context are often labeled as unverifiable even when prior dialogue clearly supports them.

+In our reannotations, only eight cases (categories 5 and 6 in Table~\ref{tab:human_eval_error_analysis}) were reclassified from unverifiable to verified, six of which required conversational context to resolve references.
+This suggests that the effect of conversational grounding may be underestimated under current annotation protocols.
+More systematic reannotation that explicitly incorporates dialogue context would be necessary to fully assess the benefits of sequential evaluation.

+These findings highlight a broader challenge for factuality evaluation in dialogue: benchmark design decisions strongly shape what evaluation metrics can measure.
+Annotation schemes that collapse subjectivity, uncertainty, and unsupported factual assertions into a single error category obscure important distinctions in conversational behavior.
+While VISTA's claim-level decomposition and categorization provide a mechanism for surfacing these distinctions, their impact ultimately depends on datasets that reflect the pragmatic diversity of dialogue.

-Below is an illustrative example (category~6) from the FaithDial dataset where conversational context affects factuality labeling.
-The original dataset marked the target turn as \textsc{UNVERIFIABLE}, but VISTA and our human annotators judged it as \textsc{VERIFIED} once the dialogue history was considered.
+To make this effect concrete, we illustrate the role of conversational context with an example (category~6) from the FaithDial dataset in which factuality judgments change once dialogue history is taken into account.
+The original dataset marked the target turn as \textsc{UNVERIFIABLE}, whereas VISTA and our human annotators judged it as \textsc{VERIFIED} when the preceding context was considered.

 \begin{quote} \ttfamily

 \textbf{CONVERSATION CONTEXT:}